-The most important insight from the forest plot is that, across studies, the overall meta estimate of the relationship between ethnic diversity and social trust is negative and significantly different from zero; trust is on average lower in more ethnically diverse contexts.
-As the figure shows, the overall meta estimate roughly parallels the study-pooled estimate from several studies focusing on ethnic diversity in relatively local contexts in a range of developed countries, including the United States (Alesina & La Ferrara 2002; Putnam 2007), Britain (Laurence 2011), Germany (Schaeffer 2013) and Denmark (Dinesen & Sønderskov 2015).
-In substantive terms, the partial correlation of -0.0256 (se = 0.0044) between ethnic diversity and trust is rather modest.
-Under the scenario of our back-of-the-envelope calculation (see above), it corresponds to a 0.66% increase in the aggregate between-context unit R^2 after all other variables in the model have been accounted for (see Online Supplement C).
+The most important insight from the forest plot is that, across studies, the overall meta-estimate of the relationship between ethnic diversity and social trust is negative and significantly different from zero; trust is on average lower in more ethnically diverse contexts.
+As the figure shows, the overall meta-estimate roughly parallels the study-pooled estimate from several studies focusing on ethnic diversity in relatively local contexts in a range of developed countries, including the United States (Alesina & La Ferrara 2002, Putnam 2007), United Kingdom (Laurence 2011), Germany (Schaeffer 2013), and Denmark (Dinesen & Sønderskov 2015).
+In substantive terms, the partial correlation of -0.0256 (s.e. =0.0044) between ethnic diversity and trust is rather modest.
+Under the scenario of our back-of-the-envelope calculation (see above), it corresponds to a 0.66% increase in the aggregate between-context unit R^2 after all other variables in the model have been accounted for (see Supplemental Material, Section C).

 The forest plot also reveals variation across studies.
-Most studies report a negative relationship centering around the reported overall meta estimate.
+Most studies report a negative relationship centered around the reported overall meta-estimate.
 In most, but far from all, cases, the negative estimates are significantly different from zero.
 A smaller number of studies report positive relationships, but only a few of the positive study-pooled estimates are significantly different from zero.
-Notably, the study with the highest positive estimate is based on a rather idiosyncratic sample, namely Marschall & Stolle's (2004) study of racial context and generalized social trust in Detroit in the 1970's.
-Overall, this indicates that ethnic diversity in residential settings does not lead to "contact effects" under general circumstances.
+Notably, the study with the highest positive estimate is based on a rather idiosyncratic sample, namely Marschall & Stolle's (2004) study of racial context and generalized social trust in Detroit in the 1970s.
+Overall, this indicates that ethnic diversity in residential settings does not lead to contact effects under general circumstances.

 Taken together, the meta-analytical evidence thus suggests a negative relationship between ethnic diversity and trust.
-Compared to (some) previous reviews, which have been inconclusive (van der Meer & Tolsma 2014), we can thus more firmly conclude that ethnic diversity is negatively associated with social trust, thereby highlighting the benefit of the meta-analytical approach.
-We now turn to the analyses differentiating the estimated relationship between ethnic diversity and social trust by various features of the analysis.
+Compared to some previous reviews, which have been inconclusive (van der Meer & Tolsma 2014), our review more firmly attests to the negative association between ethnic diversity and social trust, thereby highlighting the benefit of the meta-analytical approach.
+We now turn to the analyses differentiating the estimated relationship between ethnic diversity and social trust by various features.

-Type of trust
+Type of Trust

-Figure 2 shows the overall meta estimate of the relationship between ethnic diversity subset by the specific type of social trust analyzed.
-In addition to the four types of trust defined above-generalized social trust, out-group trust, in-group trust, and trust in neighbors-we also add a residual "other" category, which contain types of social trust (as defined in the protocol) not covered by the other targets, including composite scales mixing different types of social trust.
-Generally for Figure 2-4, the black dots refer to the meta estimate for a given subset (Figure 2: type of social trust) with associated confidence intervals.
-The grey dots and the associated confidence intervals indicate whether the study-pooled estimate for a given subset is significantly different from the reference category (Figure 2: generalized social trust).
+Figure 2 shows the overall meta-estimate of the relationship between ethnic diversity and social trust subset by the specific type of social trust analyzed.
+In addition to the four types of trust defined above-generalized social trust, out-group trust, in-group trust, and trust in neighbors-we also

+Meta-estimates of the relationship between ethnic diversity and different types of social trust.
+Note: meta-estimates (partial correlation coefficients) with associated 95% confidence intervals are based on 1,001 estimates reported in 87 studies.
+The black dots denote the meta-estimate for a given type of social trust with associated confidence intervals.
+The gray dots and the associated confidence intervals indicate whether the estimate for a given subset is significantly different from the reference category (generalized social trust).